 Mathematics - MATH 126

-The function concept, polynomial, rational, exponential and logarithmic functions, curve sketching, systems of linear equations and inequalities, graphical solutions and business applications are the topics included in this course.
+The function concept, polynomial, rational, exponential and logarithmic functions, curve sketching, graphical analysis of functions, graphical solutions and business applications are the topics included in this course.

 (A requirement that must be completed before taking this course.)